Five Best CFast Card Readers for Faster Transfer Speeds

 3. Delkin USB 3.0 Multi-Slot CFast 2.0 Memory Card Reader

-The Delkin card reader is another multi-use reader that supports several different types of memory cards.
+The Delkin card reader is another multi-use reader that supports several types of memory cards.
 The Delkin card reader can read CFast, SD, and microSD cards.
 It also has a USB port for USB flash drives.

 Connectivity is provided by a USB 3.0 cable, with transfer speeds up to 500MB/s.
 However, the card reader does not support Thunderbolt.
 It is a step down compared to the Lexar card reader but allows simultaneous transfers from multiple memory cards.